opencadc/storage-inventory/fenwick/README.md

 # selectivity
 org.opencadc.fenwick.artifactSelector={all|filter}

+# time in seconds to retry processing after encountering an error.
+org.opencadc.fenwick.retriesTimeout={retries timout in seconds}

 ```
 The `inventory` account owns and manages (create, alter, drop) inventory database objects and manages
 all the content (insert, update, delete) in the inventory schema.
 The database is specified in the JDBC URL.